 - Debriefing procedures.

 E. The district has established policies and procedures to contact parents, guardians or persons in parental relation to the students in the event of a violent incident or an early dismissal.
-In the Monticello Central School District, the following communication methods are used:
+In the Goshen Central School District, the following communication methods are used:

 - The Superintendent of Schools or the Public Information Officer will notify the local media of any unplanned event that may result in a change in the regular school day schedule.